Slamy/CDi_MiSTer/README.md

 Core Utilization:

-    Logic utilization (in ALMs)  13,431 / 41,910 ( 32 % )
+    Logic utilization (in ALMs)  13,425 / 41,910 ( 32 % )
-    Total registers              15619
+    Total registers              15587
     Total block memory bits      630,471 / 5,662,720 ( 11 % )
     Total DSP Blocks             66 / 112 ( 59 % )

 ### TODOs in order of priority

-* Fix audio regression during Hotel Mario Score Screen (was ok in 250214)
-* Investigate hangup during Wand of Gamelon Shopkeeper cutscene
 * Find a better solution for reducing CPU speed
 * Fix regression: Audio hiccups during Philips Logo in Burn:Cycle
     * A workaround is CPU overclocking
 * Investigate mysterious non loading behavior
-* Investigate "Zelda's Adventure" sound hiccups
+* Investigate input responsiveness (skipped events?)
-    * During stop of audiomap and switch to audio channel playback the audio channel mask is set one sector too late.
-* Investigate sound hiccups in both 2D Zelda games
-    * Occurs during "Help-Cutscene" when SFX is played
-    * Probably the same as with "Zelda's Adventure"
+* Investigate graphical glitch on the left edge in "Alice in Wonderland" and "Laser Lords"
+* Investigate graphical glitch at the bottom of the screen in Kether during pause
 * Investigate screeching sound effect in the menu of "Golf Tips"
-* Fix hang on audio track stop or change
+* Fix hang on audio track stop or change in media player
 * Investigate "Gray border glitch" at the top of "Myst" gameplay (seems to be only one plane)
 * Fix reset behaviour (Core is sometimes hanging after reset)
 * Add auto start of titles using front panel "Play" button